jandersen12/jandersen12/README.md

 My name is Jordan, and I'm a student at the University of CA, Berkeley, currently pursuing my Masters in Information & Data Science.

-💡 I’m currently learning about machine learning, data engineering, and statistical methods for data science.
+💡 Currently learning about data engineering and statistical methods for data science.

-🔍 I'm excited to dive deeper into Natural Language Processing (NLP) & Deep Learning, and Experiments & Causal Inference next semester!
+🔍 Excited to dive deeper into Machine Learning and Experiments & Causal Inference next semester!

-🌎 I’m passionate about projects that leverage data science and machine learning for global social impact in areas such as:
+🌎 Passionate about projects that leverage data science and machine learning for global social impact in areas such as:
   - Education & language learning
   - Climate change & sustainability
   - Humanitarian aid & crisis response

 👩🏼‍💻 Check out my portfolio repository below to see what I've been working on!